CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 # Configuring your Fortis site

-Fortis comes with an admin page with which you can edit site configurations and also provide details on how events should be monitored and processed.
+Fortis comes with a settings page with which you can edit site configurations and also provide details on how events should be monitored and processed.

-Through the admin site, you will be able to configure amonst others:
+Through the settings page, you will be able to configure amonst others:
 - General settings about your deployment in the "Site Settings" tab
 - Blacklist terms and whitelist terms in the "Watchlist" tab.
 - Data sources to watch like Twitter, Facebook, Bing, etc in the "Streams" tab.

+A full description of all the settings follows in the sections below.

 ## Required settings